x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/connect-or-restore-a-deleted-mailbox-exchange-2013-help.md

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](keyboard-shortcuts-in-the-exchange-admin-center-2013-help.md).

 - Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkid=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkid=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkid=285351)..
+Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkid=60612).

 ## What do you want to do?